Ramesh Aravind: Acting

-Balachander then gave Aravind a small role in Punnagai Mannan (1986) as Revathi's ex-lover but his scenes were edited out of the final version.
-Aravind worked with the same director in the Tamil film Manathil Uruthi Vendum (1987) but Balachander later recommended to Aravind to opt out of the film and work with K. Bhagyaraj instead to make his debut in a leading role.
-The proposed film was later shelved and Aravind returned to the cast of Manathil Uruthi Vendum, winning critical acclaim for his performance.
-Balachander introduced Ramesh Aravind into Telugu films through Rudraveena, having been introduced into three film industries by the same director.
+Balachander then gave Ramesh a small role in Punnagai Mannan (1986) as Revathi's ex-lover but his scenes were edited out of the final version.
+Ramesh worked with the same director in the Tamil film Manathil Uruthi Vendum (1987) but Balachander later recommended to him to opt out of the film and work with K. Bhagyaraj instead to make his debut in a leading role.
+The proposed film was later shelved and Ramesh returned to the cast of Manathil Uruthi Vendum, winning critical acclaim for his performance.
+Balachander introduced Ramesh into Telugu films through Rudraveena, having been introduced into three film industries by the same director.

 Ramesh made his breakthrough portraying a student union leader in Vasanth's romantic drama film Keladi Kanmani (1990), whose commercial success.
 He earned critical acclaim in Tamil cinema for his portrayal of a love-ridden musician in Balachander's Duet (1994) and for his performance alongside Kamal Haasan in Balu Mahendra's comedy film Sathi Leelavathi (1995).
-In his return to Tamil films since the mid-1990s, Ramesh frequently collaborated with Kamal Haasan on projects including the unreleased Kanden Seethaiyai (1996), Panchathantiram (2002) and Mumbai Xpress (2005).

 Subsequently, he returned to the Bangalore-based film industry to work in Kannada films.
 He appeared in several consecutive commercially successful Kannada films including Anuraga Sangama (1995), Karpoorada Gombe (1996), Nammoora Mandara Hoove (1996), Amruthavarshini (1997), America!
 America!!
 (1997), O Mallige (1997), Ulta Palta (1997), Mungarina Minchu (1997), Thutta Mutta (1998), Hoomale (1998), Sambhrama (1999) and Chandramukhi Pranasakhi (1999), becoming one of the industry's highest-paid actors.

 Ramesh Aravind scripted the film Hoomale in 1998, leading to his career in film directing.
-Hoomale won Aravind the Best Actor Filmfare Award and the Karnataka State Award.
-His script for Amruthadhare (2005) won him the Raghvendra Chitravani Award for Best Story.
+Hoomale won him the Best Actor Filmfare Award and the Karnataka State Award.
+His script for Amruthadhare (2005) won him the Raghavendra Chitravani Award for Best Story.

+In his return to Tamil films since the mid-1990s, Ramesh frequently collaborated with Kamal Haasan on projects including the unreleased Kanden Seethaiyai (1996), Panchathantiram (2002) and Mumbai Xpress (2005).
+His supporting role in Vasanth's Rhythm (2000) alongside Meena was appreciated.